NYC - MAD

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from New York to Madrid costs $353 on the route between Newark Airport (EWR) and Madrid (MAD).
-Over the past month, flights between New York John F Kennedy Intl Airport (JFK) and Madrid (MAD) were, on average, 3% cheaper than other New York-Madrid routes.
-This is also the most popular route.
+The cheapest return flight from New York to Madrid costs $359 on the route between New York John F Kennedy Intl Airport (JFK) and Madrid (MAD).
+Over the past month, this route was, on average, 2% cheaper than other New York-Madrid routes.
+It is also the most popular route.

 What’s the cheapest day of the week to fly from New York to Madrid?